 If job status is being displayed and the -f option is specified, the output will depend on whether qstat was compiled to use a Tcl interpreter.
-See Configuration on page 236 for details.
+See Configuration for details.
 If Tcl is not being used, full display for each job consists of the header line: